Jim and Joe at Old Dominion University Joe at Bluefield College

 Joe was elected to Sigma Beta Tau honorary leadership fraternity:

-Professor Sherwood received his Bachelor of Science from William and Mary and a Master's Degree from the University of Chicago.
-He studied in the Adler Planetarium and worked with the state-of-the-art Carl Zeiss planetarium instrument.
+Professor Sherwood received his Bachelor of Science from William and Mary and a Master's Degree from the University of Chicago, which housed the Adler Planetarium and had the state-of-the-art Carl Zeiss planetarium instrument.
 The Zeiss was built in Germany and still has the finest optics in the world for projecting stars and planets on a full-dome planetarium theater sky.

 Max Adler had traveled to Germany in 1928, and was so impressed by the modern planetarium that he donated funds to construct the first planetarium in the Western Hemisphere.
 He also purchased a collection of antique scientific instruments from the A.W.
 Mensing estate, Amsterdam.
 The Zeiss instrument was placed in the Adler Planetarium and was dedicated on Adler's birthday, May 12, 1930.
 Dr. Phillip Fox, a well-known professor of astronomy at Northwestern University, was appointed the Planetarium's first director.